 This is why it makes a lot more sense to take a disclosed test if you have the opportunity.
 Which LSAT administrations are nondisclosed?

-- June, October, and December administrations at all test centers outside of the 50 United States, Canada, and the Caribbean
+- June, September/October, and November/December administrations at all test centers outside of the 50 United States, Canada, and the Caribbean

 - February administrations at all test centers